Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

 - bdappv: database containing imagery from google and ign
 - ds_statistics.ipynb: (description)
 - cnn.ipynb: (description)
-- black_mask.png: mask for the imagery without solar pannels
+- black_mask.png: mask for the imagery without solar panels
 - (to be continued)...
 -->